Prescriptions

 Annual Review Process for Long-Term Condition Management

 If you have a long-term condition, you will first be invited to a face-to-face pre-annual review appointment around your birthdate.
 This appointment helps us review your results and prepare for the next step.
 You will then be invited to a second appointment (either face to face or telephone) for your annual long-term condition and medication review with a nurse, pharmacist, or GP.
 This review ensures that your medications are prescribed appropriately, optimised, and are safe.
 You will receive up to two reminders for both appointments.
-If you do not book or attend these appointments, your GP will be informed and may reduce your medication supply to a two-weekly basis.
+If you do not book or attend these appointments, your GP may reduce or suspend your medication supply for safety reasons.
 This is done for patient safety and will be reversed once the annual review is completed.

 When Medication is in Short Supply